modeldatarcn/modeldatarcn.github.io/index.md

 researchers and centers describe their model data in consistent terms so that proper decisions are made regarding preservation and retention.

-Additional project background can be found in the [Project Overview Page](overview/overview.md)
+Additional project background information can be found on the [Project Outreach Page](outreach/outreach.md).

 ## [Workshop Information](#workshop-information)
 * Workshop Locations and Dates